typesupply/opentype-cookbook/website/content/rules.md

     :::fea
     sub [a b c] by [A.sc B.sc C.sc];

-It's usually more readable to define the classes earlier in your code and then reference them by name.
+It’s usually more readable to define the classes earlier in your code and then reference them by name.

     :::fea
     sub @lowercase by @smallcaps;